in-toto/specification/ROADMAP.md

 ### ITE-4: abstract resource types

-A perhaps already established is ITE is ITE-4, which focuses on abstract resources.
+A perhaps already established ITE is ITE-4, which focuses on abstract resources.
 This is paramount for some uses, such as the CNAB security specification.
 In this case, we will be adding facilities for custom artifact hashers/resolvers.
 We also envision providing some baseline catalog of these